SketchySketch/FruitStore/README.md

 # FruitStore
-FruitStore is a you-say-what esoteric language.
+FruitStore is an esoteric language.

+I can't think of any word to describe it.

+...Useless.